tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MongoDB/操作指南/节点管理/新增从节点_intl_en.md

 All replica nodes of an instance contribute to the system's high availability.
 When the primary node fails, each replica node may be elected as the new primary node to execute data write requests.
 Therefore, the more the replicas, the higher the availability.
 In scenarios with a high number of concurrent requests with more reads and less writes, if read/write separation is enabled, you can add replica nodes to improve the read performance and greatly relieve the read pressure on the primary node.

 A TencentDB for MongoDB cluster can have three (one-primary-two-replica), five (one-primary-four-replica), or seven (one-primary-six-replica) nodes in total.
 You can add replica nodes appropriately based on the surge in the concurrent requests to your business and remove replica nodes when the business load drops.
-This helps better utilize resources and reduce the costs in real time.
+This helps you better utilize resources and reduce unnecessary costs in real time.

 ## Billing

-After the instance configuration is adjusted, the instance will be billed by the new configuration.
+The instance will be billed by the new configurations after its configurations are changed.
 Make sure that your Tencent Cloud account balance is sufficient.
 For more information, see [Configuration Adjustment Billing](https://intl.cloud.tencent.com/document/product/240/44174).

 ## Notes
 - After new nodes are added to the cluster, data sync will start without affecting the business.